 The RAI – Renewable Automation Index

-Think about it.
-When these resources break, they fix themselves; they apply their own upgrades, manage their end-of-life, their productions improve and mature organically – just like any renewable resource.
+When these Renewable Automation resources break, they fix themselves; they apply their own upgrades, manage their end-of-life, their productions improve and mature organically – just like a renewable resource.

-When you create these Renewable Automations to produce basic social necessities like food, clean water, shelter, energy, transportation, and goods and services, well, things get very interesting.
-These renewable manufacturing technologies, and the social policies that make them possible, create self-sustaining resources ongoing and so we term these projects Renewable Automation (RA).
+These renewable manufacturing technologies, and the social policies that make them possible, create self-sustaining resources ongoing – and so we term these production lines Renewable Automation (RA).

 There are two RAIs: a Country and a Company Index

-The Goal of The RAI Country Index is to recognize Countries that sustain their economies with Transition Economics Maturity Model (TE-Mature) Policies in support of Renewable Automation.
-RA builds an additional economic injector for your country – similar to purchasing foreign debt (for one example).
+The Goal of The RAI Country Index is to recognize Countries that sustain their economies with Transition Economics Maturity Model (TE-Mature) Policies; policies that also support the building of Renewable Automation.
+TE-Mature Policy, like investing in RA, builds additional economic injectors for your country – similar to purchasing foreign debt for example.
 Read about what are economic injectors, and why are they important, on our TE-Maturity Models page.

 TE-Mature policies include Engineering Safety-nets, sufficient Guaranteed Income supports, and policies that Reset spending-power in housing, energy, healthcare and education – a summary chart of policy supports is listed below.
 See our Introduction to Transition Economics page here.

 The Company RAI

 30-years ago, companies like IBM, Microsoft, Oracle, Cisco and others stood at the cusp of an incredible wave of technology growth.
 Today, Renewable Automation companies stand at the precipice of our next 30-year revolution and wave in technology.